AnnieMasonLogo.tif

 Lake George Reflection by Georgia O'Keeffe oil on canvas c.1921

-This art quote by Georgia O’Keeffe tells us she too found art capable of expressing what she wanted to say better than words themselves.
+This art quote by Georgia O’Keeffe tells us she found art capable of expressing what she wanted to say better than words themselves.

 6.